Never Have I Ever (TV series): Casting

 In July 2019, Maitreyi Ramakrishnan was reported to be cast as Devi after Mindy Kaling put out an open casting call and received over 15,000 responses.
 John McEnroe was offered the role of narrating the series after Kaling had approached him during an Oscar party hosted by Vanity Fair.

 All the actors met at the first table read and no "chemistry reads" were done between characters.

 Filming

-Principal photography of season 1 began on July 14, 2019, with production wrapping up on October 31, 2019.
-Season 2 commenced on November 10, 2020, at the Universal Studios in Los Angeles and wrapped at the end of March 2021.
-Season 3 began filming on November 29, 2021, and wrapped on March 1, 2022.
-The fourth and final season wrapped filming in early August 2022.
+Principal photography of the first season began on July 14, 2019 and concluded on October 31, 2019.
+Filming for the second season started on November 10, 2020, at the Universal Studios in Los Angeles, and concluded at the end of March 2021.
+Filming for the third season started on November 29, 2021 and concluded on March 1, 2022.
+Filming for the fourth and final season concluded in early August 2022.

+Release

+The first season was released on Netflix on April 27, 2020.
+The second season was released on July 15, 2021.
+The third season was released on August 12, 2022.
+The fourth and final season was released on June 8, 2023.